ssvlabs/ssv/docs/specs/NETWORKING.md

 `Exporter` is a public peer that is responsible for collecting and exporting information from the network. \
 It collects registry data and consensus data (decided messages) of all the validators in the network. \
-It has a stable ENR that is provided with default configuration, so it will have a stable connection with all peers and won't be affected by scoring, prunning, backoff etc.
+It has a stable ENR that is provided with default configuration, so it will have a stable connection with all peers and won't be affected by scoring, pruning, backoff etc.

 ### Identity